Volunteer

 Training: Animal Well-Being Interns must complete an orientation covering Reid Park Zoo history, Association of Zoos and Aquariums, safety, and internship guidelines prior to their first day, and will receive additional on-the-job training, from the Animal Behavior and Well-Being Program Leader, during their internship.

-Dress Code: Animal Well-Being Interns must wear the assigned Reid Park Zoo intern t-shirt, jeans, work pants, or shorts (must be fingertip length), closed-toe and closed-heel shoes, and a name tag.
+Dress Code: Animal Well-Being Interns must wear the assigned Reid Park Zoo intern shirt, jeans, work pants, or shorts (must be fingertip length), closed-toe and closed-heel shoes, and a name tag.
 Colognes, perfumes, and strong-smelling lotions are not allowed, and minimal jewelry is recommended.

 Spring Semester Internships